OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 #### 4.1.3.
 Visual Labeling

-Open Ethics Label SHOULD be automatically formed by mirroring the generated Disclosure into a set of graphical icons and simple human-readable descriptions.
-Additional Labels MAY be formed by mapping of the regulatory requirements to Disclosures.
+Open Ethics Label SHOULD be automatically generated by mirroring the submitted Disclosure into a set of graphical icons and simple human-readable descriptions.
+Additional Labels MAY be generated following successful third-party Verification and by mapping the regulatory requirements to Verified Disclosures.

 ### 4.2.
 Access to Disclosure

+#### 4.2.1.
+Initial Request to a Disclosure file

-The most recent OETP file SHOULD be stored in the root of the Product's specified end-point URL, allowing requests to OETP file from thirt-party domains.
-When establishing Vendor relationship, Integrator or a downstream Vendor MAY examine the Disclosure for their Components using the following HTTP request: `GET https://testexample.com/oetp.json`, where *testexample.com* is the URL of the Supplier&#39;s end-point.
+The most recent OETP file SHOULD be stored in the root of the Product's specified end-point URL, allowing requests to the OETP file from third-party domains.
+When establishing a Vendor relationship, the Integrator or a downstream Vendor MAY examine the Disclosure for their Components using the following HTTP request: `GET https://testexample.com/oetp.json`, where *testexample.com* is the URL of the Supplier&#39;s end-point.

+#### 4.2.2.
+Access to Visual Trust Labels

+A Vendor SHOULD place a visual Label generated as a result of the Disclosure process in the Product informational materials (for example Marketing Materials, User Guides, Safety Instructions, Privacy Policy, Terms of Service, etc).
+The Label reflects the content of the Disclosure and SHOULD be displayed in any digital media by embedding a software widget.
+Visual labels in the print media SHOULD carry a visually distinguishable Integrity signature to enable manual Validation by the User.

+#### 4.2.3.
+Requirements for placement of Integrity Signature in Visual Label

+* **Labels in the online digital media** MUST be generated automatically based on the content of the Disclosure and MUST contain a URL allowing to check the complete Integrity hash and explore more detailed information about the Disclosure.
+* **Labels in the offline media** MUST be generated automatically based on the content of the Disclosure and should carry the first 10 digits of the corresponding Integrity hash.

+#### 4.2.4.
+Conformity assessment marks

+Based on the Verification performed for the OETP Disclosure file, the labels MAY include Conformity assessment marks, Certification marks, as well as marks showing adherence to certain standards.
+These marks MAY be generated and displayed automatically based on the Verification Proofs.

 ### 4.3.
 Verification and Validation of Disclosure

 #### 4.3.1.
 Automated Disclosure processing

-The automated Disclosure processing is enabled by requests to both Open Ethics Disclosure database and the Product's OETP Disclosure file.
+The automated Disclosure processing is enabled by requests to both the Open Ethics Disclosure database powered by Disclosure Identity Providers and the Product's OETP Disclosure file.

 #### 4.3.2.
 Validation of Vendor&#39;s Disclosures

-The OETP Processing system MUST compare integrity hashes in Open Ethics Disclosure database and entries that arrive as a result of Disclosure Request response.
+The OETP Processing system MUST compare integrity hashes in the Open Ethics Disclosure database and entries that arrive as a result of the Disclosure Request response.

 #### 4.3.3.
 Verification of Vendor&#39;s Disclosures

-Every disclosure MAY be checked for the existence of the external Verification from Auditors for the entire Disclosures or for one of Disclosure elements.
+Every disclosure SHOULD be checked for the existence of the external Verification from Auditors for the entire Disclosures or one of Disclosure elements.

 #### 4.3.4.
 Progressive Verification

-To raise a level of trust to a Disclosure, a Vedor MAY decide to opt-in for a third-party Disclosure Verification.
-OETP suggests Progressive Verification scheme where mutiple external Verification Proofs COULD be issued by third-parties to confirm the information specified in the Discloure.
+To raise a level of trust to a Disclosure, a Vendor MAY decide to opt-in for a third-party Disclosure Verification.
+OETP suggests a Progressive Verification scheme where multiple independent external Verification Proofs COULD be issued by third parties to confirm the information specified in the Disclosure.

-The Progressive Verification applies to Disclosure as a whole or to a specific elements of Disclosure.
+The Progressive Verification applies to a whole Disclosure, or to specific elements of the Disclosure.

-The diagram below displays a general scheme for Disclosure request and response.
+The diagram below displays a general scheme for Disclosure requests and responses.

 <img src="src/images/progressive-verification.svg" alt="Progressive Verification" style="float: left; margin-right: 10px;" />